Laurie0131/PythonDevelopmentProcess/writing_python_code_and_running tools/3_run_flake8.md

 ---

-Modified code with no errors looks like below and `Sample_fixed.py` attached in appendix.
+Modified code with no errors looks like below and `Sample_fixed.py` attached in the appendix.

 ![](/media/image5.png)
 ###### Fig 5.
 Output of modified code with no errors{#fig-5-output-of-modified-code-with-no-errors}